FreeArc

 FreeArc is a free and open-source high-performance file archiver developed by Bulat Ziganshin.
-The project is considered abandonware as no information has been released by developers since 2016 and the official website is down.
+The project is presumably discontinued, since no information has been released by the developers since 2016 and the official website is down.

 A "FreeArc Next" version is under development, with version FA 0.11 released in October 2016.
 The "Next" version supports 32- and 64-bit Windows and Linux and includes Zstandard support.

 Algorithms

 FreeArc uses LZMA, prediction by partial matching, TrueAudio, Tornado and GRzip algorithms with automatic switching by file type.
 Additionally, it uses filters to further improve compression, including REP (finds repetitions at separations up to 1gb), DICT (dictionary replacements for text), DELTA (improves compression of tables in binary data), BCJ (executables preproccesor) and LZP (removes repetitions in text).

 Benchmarks

 Archive size

 In 2010 Tom's Hardware benchmarks comparing it to the other popular archivers, FreeArc narrowly outperformed WinZip, 7-Zip, and WinRAR in its "best compression" mode.
 In the "default compression" tests, it lost to 7-Zip's LZMA2, but still compressed better than WinRAR and WinZip.